tytydraco/yessleep/out/The_Valley_pt_1.md

 “Hear what?”

-“Something was fucking around in the woods last night, Frank.”
+“Something was rumbling around in the woods last night, Frank.”
 His tone shocked me a bit.
 I’d never really seen my friend ‘scared’ in the twenty-seven years I’d known him… but the look on his face told me everything I needed to know about how he was feeling.

 “What kind of something?”